 1 tablespoons salt

-Combine all ingredients until a wet dough is formed.
-Knead by hand or mixer for 5 to 10 minutes or in the food processor for 90 seconds or until dough is smooth and elastic.
-Place in a covered bowl and allow to ferment for 2 1/2 hours at about 80 degrees.
+Combine the starter, water and flour until a wet dough is formed.
+Let stand overnight.
+Add remaining ingredients and knead by hand or mixer for 5 to 10 minutes or in the food processor for 90 seconds or until dough is smooth and elastic.
+Place in a covered bowl and allow to rise for for 2 1/2 hours at about 80 degrees.
 Deflate dough by gently pushing down center and pulling sides of dough in.
 Turn over and cover.
 Let it sit in a warm place (80 degrees) for 1/2 hour.
-Turn out on a floured area and knead 2 to 3 times.
+Turn out on a floured area and fold over 2 to 3 times.
 Shape and place in bread pans.
 Cover.
 Let rise in a warm place (80 degrees) for 1 1/2 hours.
 If area is a little cooler, let rise up to twice as long.
 Bake in a preheated 450 degree oven for 15 minutes, Decrease heat to 425 degrees and bake for 20 minutes longer or until thermometer inserted in the loaf center reads 190 degrees.
 Let cool on a rack before slicing.

 Makes l large loaf or two small loaves